 A well-balanced nose can do a lot for your profile.
 It can act as an anchor for your other features, bringing overall harmony.
 It can also sculpt your profile and give balance to your face.
 Unfortunately, a nose that is too large or small can take away from your favorite features.
 Whether for cosmetic or medical reasons, nose surgery can be an effective way to make a subtle change that can have a large impact.

 Rhinoplasty is a facial plastic surgery procedure that aims to correct the proportions and function of the nose.
-Rhinoplasty can correct many different aspects of the nose like crookedness, humps, flared nostrils, wide base, and an oversized tip.
-Additionally, rhinoplasty can correct a deviated septum which can often cause breathing problems.
+This procedure can correct many different aspects of the nose like crookedness, humps, flared nostrils, wide base, and an oversized tip.
+Additionally, it can correct a deviated septum which can often cause breathing problems.
 Often, rhinoplasty is paired with other facial procedures like chin augmentation to further enhance the facial profile.

 Kind words from our patients

 Dr. D was confident and professional.
 I am more than pleased with the results of my treatments.
 Pain free injections during lunch and I was ready to go out for the afternoon.
 No downtime!
 Thank You Dr. D and StaffRead More